alsnhll/SEIR_COVID19_Dev/COVID19seir/Data/readme.md

-This director should have subdirectories containing the different data types the model will eventually read in
+This directory should have subdirectories containing the different data types the model will eventually read in